25 Creative Spring Fundraising Ideas

 To up the camaraderie, give your crawl a costume theme, provide T-shirts or gear for each fundraising level, and incorporate games for prizes along the way.

 14. NBA or NHL Playoffs Viewing Party

-Spring is an exciting time for the sports world.
-As fans gear up for the playoffs, advertise a viewing party as a chance for your community to support their favorite team AND a great cause.
-Partner with a local bar to get part of their proceeds donated to your organization, or sell tickets to get in the door.
+Spring is an exciting time for sports fans.
+As the NBA and NHL gear up for the playoffs, host a viewing party as a chance for your community to support their favorite team and a great cause.
+Partner with a local bar to get part of their proceeds donated to your nonprofit organization, or sell tickets to get in the door.

 15. Golf Tournament

 Golfers anxiously await the opportunity to get back on the green in the spring.
 Host a charity golf tournament and raise the stakes for entry.
-Set fundraising requirements and appeal to local businesses to secure prizes for the lowest scoring participants.
-The Marfan Foundation uses a four-person, best-ball format, and provides goodies for their registrants, like beverage carts and raffle entry.
+Set fundraising requirements and appeal to local businesses to secure prizes for the lowest-scoring participants.

 16. Spring Fling Dance